MauiGtk/maui-docker/README.md

     docker run -i --rm -t maui-env bash

-Visual Studio Code is encouraged: Install VS Codes 'Dev Containers' extension, then right click the maui-env container and attach it to VS Code.
-To launch a sample app, start go to Open Folder in VS Code, choose /mauienv/maui-linux, let Code install recommended extensions,  and enter these commands in VS Codes terminal window:
+Visual Studio Code is encouraged: Start VS Code in a new bash outside the container with `code .`, then install VS Codes 'Dev Containers' and 'Docker' extension.
+After that, right click the gtksharp-env container in the Docker side panel and attach it to VS Code, then click the generated container name at the top.
+In the newly opened Code window, wait a few seconds until VS Code is setup in the container, then open folder /mauienv/maui-linux/ and enter these commands in VS Codes terminal window:

     cd /mauienv/maui-linux/src/Controls/samples/Controls.Sample
     dotnet run --framework net8.0-gtk

 VS Code will then do some magic and start the gtk app on the container's host, without the need to explicitely install a .NET runtime there.